 (i) Absence of collateral and documentation with rural borrowers.

-(ii) Flexible loans in term of timelines, interest rates, procedural requirements etc. are provided to rural borrowers by informal sectors.
+(ii) Flexible loans in terms of timelines, interest rates, procedural requirements, etc. are provided to rural borrowers by informal sectors.

-Steps that can be adopted to encourage them to take loans from the formal sources are :
+Steps that can be adopted to encourage them to take loans from formal sources are :

-(ii) Promotion to self-help groups.
+(ii) Promotion of self-help groups.
 These groups collect their savings as per their own ability to save.
 Members can take small loans from the groups to meet their requirements.
-If the group is regular in savings for year or two, it can avail loan from the bank.
+If the group is regular in savings for a year or two, it can avail loan from the bank.

 Q.4.
 ‘Cheap and affordable credit is crucial for the country’s development’.
 Explain the statement with four points.

-Why do we need to expand formal source of credit in India ?
+Why do we need to expand the formal sources of credit in India?
 Explain any four reasons.
 [2011 (T-2)]

 Ans.
 If the loans are cheap and affordable, this can lead to countries development in the following ways :

-(i) Cheap loans results in higher incomes and higher profits which can help in the expansion of business.
+(i) Cheap loans result in higher incomes and higher profits which can help in the expansion of business.

-(ii) More and more people can be benefited by the loans in their businesses.
+(ii) More and more people can be benefited from the loans in their businesses.

 Q.5.
 Answers the following questions :